MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/email-authentication-dkim-configure.md

 > [!TIP]
 > Configuring DKIM signing using a custom domain is a mixture of procedures in Microsoft 365 and procedures at the domain registrar of the custom domain.
 >
 > We provide instructions to create CNAME records for different Microsoft 365 services at many domain registrars.
-You can use these steps to begin creating the CNAME records, and then use the values in this article for DKIM CNAME records.
+You can use these instructions as a starting point to create the create the DKIM CNAME records.
 For more information, see [Add DNS records to connect your domain](/microsoft-365/admin/get-help-with-domains/create-dns-records-at-any-dns-hosting-provider).
 >
 > If you're unfamiliar with DNS configuration, contact your domain registrar and ask for help.